 - Judge Brendan Murphy, Chief Magistrate, Cobb County (GA)

-- Judge Rachel L. Bell, Presiding Judge, General Sessions Court, Division VII, Davidson County (TN)
+- Judge Rachel L. Bell, Presiding Judge, General Sessions Court, Division VIII, Davidson County (TN)